logo

 [ADVERTISEMENT]

 The newborn whale was being cared for by the bottlenose dolphin, a species that is naturally kind to other animals and humans.
-According to the research reports, the dolphin temporarily took on the role of adoptive mother to the whale.
+According to research reports, the dolphin temporarily took on the role of adoptive mother to the whale.

-“An interesting observation of an adult oceanic bottlenose dolphin with a newborn long-finned pilot whale off north-eastern New Zealand,” the group wrote on Facebook.
+“An interesting observation of an adult oceanic bottlenose dolphin with a newborn long-finned pilot whale off northeastern New Zealand,” the group wrote on Facebook.
 “Earlier in the day, the dolphin was part of a mixed-species group of false killer whales, pilot whales, and oceanic bottlenose dolphins.”

 Bottlenose dolphin adopts baby whale